RAND Health Reform Opinion Study

 group opinions

 To learn more about what makes our study unique, see our frequently asked questions (FAQ).
-For analysis of our latest findings, see our blog page.
+For analysis of our findings, see our blog page.
 For more detailed graphs of our findings, including how public opinion differs by demographic groups (age, gender, employment status, and political affiliation), visit the American Life Panel website.

 Overall Opinion